thasmee/GettingAndCleaning/README.md

-GettingAndCleaning
+Getting And Cleaning Data Course Project
 ==================

 The course project of coursera course of Getting and Cleaning data

-In this code the two libraries
+In this code the two libraries are used#

-##libraries
-library(data.table)
+1. library(data.table)
-library(stringr)
+2. library(stringr)
-are used

-Assuming the dataset is uploaded into the working directory, the script in the run_analysis perform:
+#Assuming the dataset is uploaded into the working directory, the script in the run_analysis perform:

-##Read training and test datasets
+Read training and test datasets:

 trainx<-read.table("./UCI/train/X_train.txt", header=FALSE, na.strings="NA",stringsAsFactors=FALSE)